radcamp/radcamp.github.io/Kigali2023/RAxML_API.md

 ```bash
 (ipyrad) osboxes@osboxes:~/ipyrad-workshop$ ipyrad -p params-minsamples30.txt -s 7 -c 4
 ```

+This will create a new set of output files in `minsamples30_outfiles` which have only retained loci present in 30 or more samples.
+Look at the stats file to see how many loci are retained in this dataset?
+Do you think it will be fewer or more than in the previous assembly with `min_samples_locus` set to 4?

 ## A note on Jupyter/IPython
 [Jupyter notebooks](http://jupyter.org/) are primarily a way to generate